 An illustration of a turquoise thumb pointing up with black outlines, displayed against a grey background, representing a recommendation.

 Our top tip: Head here right after visiting Prague Castle.
-It’s only a few minutes away and a great way to slow things down.
+It’s only a few minutes away and a great way to reset your pace.

 Admission: It’s free to explore Nový Svět.